Data entry tools to help your company succeed

 Many companies are still hiring data entry specialists to enter document data manually into their business systems.
-To prove how inefficient and costly this approach is, we decided to pit the manual approach against an AI-powered solution.
+To prove how inefficient and costly this approach is, we decided to pit the manual approach against AI-powered data entry tools.
 This should settle who the real champion of data capture is once and for all.

 Outsourcing automated data capture with accounting BPOs

-If your organization works with large volumes of financial documents, automating your accounting operations can help you gain efficiencies across your business.
+If your organization works with large volumes of financial documents, automating your accounting operations with data entry tools can help you gain efficiencies across your business.
 This is where accounting BPOs can help save the day.

 Data entry tools

 It’s been said that data has become the new oil.
 This means that many believe that data has now become the new most important commodity in our economy today.
 Whether you agree with that statement, nobody can deny that data is crucial to business processes.

 Every year, companies spend billions of dollars to manage their data better and get more out of it.
 Although people tend to focus on the impactful charts and analytics that data can provide, it’s important to remember where all this data comes from.

 Frequently, the data journey starts with paper.
 Whether it’s an invoice, a purchase order, a packing list, a claim, or any other transactional document, paper or its scanned equivalent (the PDF) are the two most common ways of storing and exchanging business data.
 This brings up a critical problem.